MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-warehouse-overview.md

 The **Bin Content** table is used to handle all the different dimensions of the contents of a bin per item, such as unit of measurement, maximum quantity, and minimum quantity.
 The **Bin Content** table also contains flow fields to the warehouse entries, warehouse instructions, and warehouse journal lines, which ensures that the availability of an item per bin and a bin for an item can be calculated quickly.
 For more information, see [Design Details: Availability in the Warehouse](design-details-availability-in-the-warehouse.md).

-When item postings occur outside the warehouse module, a default adjustment bin per location is used to synchronise warehouse entries with stock entries.
-During physical stock of the warehouse, any differences between the calculated and counted quantities are recorded in the adjustment bin and then posted as correcting item ledger entries.
-For more information, see [Design Details: Integration with Stock](design-details-integration-with-inventory.md).
+When item postings occur outside the warehouse module, a default adjustment bin per location is used to synchronise warehouse entries with inventory entries.
+During physical inventory of the warehouse, any differences between the calculated and counted quantities are recorded in the adjustment bin and then posted as correcting item ledger entries.
+For more information, see [Design Details: Integration with Inventory](design-details-integration-with-inventory.md).

 The following illustration outlines typical warehouse flows.